-4 Critical Things We Learned About Fashion Firms In Q1
+4 Critical Things We Learned About Fashion Firms in Q1

 JCPenney, Nordstrom and Macy’s were among the department stores to produce disappointing results during the first quarter.

-JCPenney widened its Q1 net loss to $180 million, or 58 cents a share, while its net sales fell 3.6 percent, to $2.71 billion.
-As expected, investors punished the stock sending shares tumbling more than nine percent on the heels of the release.
+JCPenney widened its Q1 net loss to $180 million, or 58 cents a share, while its net sales fell 3.6 percent to $2.71 billion.
+As expected, investors punished the stock, sending shares tumbling more than 9 percent on the heels of the release.

-Competitor Macy’s stock took an even greater hit, falling more than 12 percent on May 11, after the chain posted a sales decline of 7.5 percent.
+The stock of competitor Macy’s took an even greater hit, falling more than 12 percent on May 11 after the chain posted a sales decline of 7.5 percent.

-Nordstrom also saw a 1.7 percent dip in sales at U.S. and Canadian full-line stores and Nordstrom.com as well as an overall comparable sales decline of 2.8 percent.
+Nordstrom saw a 1.7 percent dip in sales at U.S. and Canadian full-line stores and Nordstrom.com, as well as an overall comparable-sales decline of 2.8 percent.

-Meanwhile, Canada-based department store conglomerate Hudson’s Bay Co. this quarter announced its plans to layoff 2,000 workers as its grapples with lackluster sales and profits.
+Meanwhile, Canada-based department store conglomerate Hudson’s Bay Co. this quarter announced its plans to lay off 2,000 workers as it grapples with lackluster sales and profits.

 The Strong Stay Nimble

-Popular footwear and apparel powerhouses Nike, Caleres and Steve Madden kept industrywide challenges at bay for the most part in Q1, with Caleres remaining characteristically agile and Nike and Steve Madden producing blockbuster quarters.
+Popular footwear and apparel powerhouses Nike, Caleres and Steve Madden kept industrywide challenges at bay for the most part in Q1, with Caleres remaining characteristically agile, and Nike and Steve Madden producing blockbuster quarters.

-Last week athletic giant Nike blew past Wall Street’s earnings forecasts — albeit helped by tax rates and a lower average share count more so than company efforts.
-Earlier in the period, Steve Madden produced a sales rise of 11.2 percent, to $366.4 million, surpassing analysts’ bets of $359.5 million.
+Last week athletic giant Nike blew past Wall Street’s earnings forecasts — albeit helped by tax rates and a lower average share count more than company efforts.
+Earlier in the period, Steve Madden produced a sales rise of 11.2 percent to $366.4 million, surpassing analysts’ bets of $359.5 million.
 Madden’s adjusted net income, at $27.5 million, or 47 cents per diluted share, topped consensus estimates of 43 cents for adjusted diluted earnings per share.

-Also, with help from its booming international business, Skechers USA Inc., produced its first billion-dollar quarter in Q1.
+Also, with help from its booming international business, Skechers USA Inc. produced its first billion-dollar quarter in Q1.

 Store Closures Remain a Threat